In order to study the classification of statute one must know what are

 - Enabling statute.

 done which was previously forbidden by law, with or without prescribing the way

-it is to be done.
-An enabling statute is one that enlarges the common law
+it is to be done".
+An enabling statute is one which enlarges the common law

 where it is narrow.
-It makes doing something lawful which would not be
+It makes doing of something lawful which would not be

-State of Bombay7 , it was held that by an enabling act the legislature enables
+State of Bombay, it was held that by an enabling act the legislature enables

 something to be done.
 It empowers at the same time by necessary implications to

 do the indispensable things for carrying out the object of the legislature.
+The

 conditions which have been put by an enabling act for the public good must be